GottaGitlo/Shell.C/README.md

 # S.Craps

-Just roll the dice!\n
+Just roll the dice!
-This will eventually be an OS with craps programmed into the shell.\n Maybe not craps but dice digit random number generators?\n Depends on the size of the program.\n
+This will eventually be an OS with craps programmed into the shell.
+Maybe not craps but dice digit random number generators?
+Depends on the size of the program.
-How small is lite and portable?\n is 512MB to small?\n
+How small is lite and portable? is 512MB to small?
-There are already OS's out there that does it.\n
+There are already OS's out there that does it.
-But I like my idea\n
+But I like my idea
 Lite Portable Perfect for S.C.
-Devices\n
+Devices
-Roll the Dice on this Device. ;)\n
+Roll the Dice on this Device. ;)